MattKotzbauer/assignment1/the_plans.md

    (c.ii.) if receiver is not logged in: set hasBeenRead to false and add Message UID to receiver's unreadMessages queue
 5. Read messages
    - Input: number of new messages to be read
+   (a) repeat this cycle for the number of new messages within unreadMessages:
+       * take the most recent new message, and mark it as 'has been read'
+       	 * (this will allow the user to see it in th GUI)

 6.a.
 Delete message
    - Input: UID of Message instance
    (a) remove from GlobalMessageBase